Involuntary Confessions & Criminal Defense in San Diego

-Even if a suspect’s Miranda waiver was made voluntarily, knowingly, and intelligently, a court may find that the confession itself does not pass the due process voluntariness standard.
-Courts conduct a two-step voluntariness inquiry, asking first whether the police activity was objectively coercive and second whether that coercive behavior overbore the will of the accused.
+Even if a suspect’s Miranda waiver was voluntary, knowing, and intelligent, a court may still find that the confession does not satisfy the due process standard of voluntariness.
+Courts apply a two-step test: first, whether police activity was objectively coercive; and second, whether the coercion overbore the will of the accused.

 Anton Vialtsin, Esq.